jakeogh/anormbookmarker/README.md

 The included example shows a simple 'class Filename' getting bookmarked.

-A Tag is a unicode string.

-Leading and trailing spaces are stripped.
+A Tag is a unicode string with leading and trailing spaces stripped.

-Consecutive spaces are collapsed into a single space.
+Consecutive spaces are collapsed.

-The only invalid (unicode) Tag is a sequence of 1 or more spaces.
+The only invalid Tag is a sequence of 1 or more spaces.

 A space is only 0x20.
 Any other unicode (including whitespace) is treated as valid tag chars.

-A Tag is split into Words seperated by spaces.
+A Tag is composed of Words seperated by spaces.

+Words are unicode strings excluding the standard 0x20 space.

-The only unicode char that can not be in a Word is 0x20.
+Said another way, the only char that can not be in a Word is 0x20.

 Words can have mispellings that alias back to the correct Word.

-Tags can have aliases.
+Tags (Word sequences) can themselves have aliases.

 Mispellings also apply to the words that Tag aliases are composed of.